-- 1. Reservoir or receiver
+- 1. Reservoir or receiver (depending on system type).

-- 2. Pump or compressor
+- 2. Pump or compressor.

-- 3. Lines (pipe, tubing, or flexible hose)
+- 3. Lines (pipe, tubing, or flexible hose).

-- 4. Directional control valve
+- 4. Directional control valve.

-- 5. Actuating device
+- 5. Actuating device.

-Several applications of fluid power require only a simple system; that is, a system which uses only a few components in addition to the five basic components.
+Several applications of fluid power require only a simple system; that is, a system that uses only a few components in addition to the five basic components.
 A few of these applications are presented in the following paragraphs.
 We will explain the operation of these systems briefly at this time so you will know the purpose of each component and can better understand how hydraulics is used in the operation of these systems.
-More complex fluid power systems are described in chapter 12.